rdkcentral/firebolt-certification-app/docs/Execution.md

 ## SDK Mode
  Invoking APIs using the Firebolt SDK.
 ## Transport Mode
- Bypassing the SDK ( directly communication with the device, skipping SDK layer), by setting communicationMode param in the intent to Transport and using the Transport layer for API invocation.
+ Bypassing the SDK ( directly communicating with the device, skipping SDK layer), by setting communicationMode param in the intent to Transport and using the Transport layer for API invocation.
+All validations or data messaging is handled directly between FCA and the device.